tvkent/GenomeSize/README.md

 ####Scripts dir

+WARNING: not all bash arrays complete, so the array number doesn't match the file number.
+Should give you the idea, though.

 * bwa.sh: First attempt.
 Gets percent mapping without correction for TE noise
 * bwafix.sh: Aligns data, converts to bam, rmdup
 * catfq.sh: Merges bam files from different runs of the same maize line